top of page

 Create your 2026 Faith + Purpose Vision Board.

-WEEK 4 Walking Into the New Year With Faith and Gratitude
+Walking Into the New Year With Faith and Gratitude

 As we approach a new year, it’s tempting to rush into action.
 But before you make plans, learn to commit your year to God.

+Proverbs 16:3 reminds us that when we place our plans in His hands, He establishes the steps.
 Walk into 2026 with faith, believing God goes before you.
 Walk into 2026 with gratitude, remembering His goodness behind you.

 Hindrances to Entering a New Year Well